UIUC-iSchool-DataViz/is445_spring2022/week11/lecture10_part1.md

 You will submit this as your final project and get some feedback -- both from the instructors and in the forum.

-You will also provide feedback for 3 other students (more on this later).
+You will also provide feedback for 3 other students/groups (more on this later).

 ---